BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/02_QualityAndAssembly.md

 ### How can I improve my data quality?

 Most modern aligners can filter out low quality reads and clip off low quality ends and adapters.
 In case it has to be done manually, because the sequencing was poor but you still need to use that data or because you want to have more control on the trimming of reads or use a particular method, there are standalone applications that allow you to do it.
-[Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) (Bolger, Lohse, & Usadel, 2014) is one of the most broadly used.
-It is written in java and performs a variety of useful trimming tasks for illumina paired-end and single ended data.
+[Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) (Bolger, Lohse, & Usadel, 2014) is one of the most broadly used along with [fastp](https://bioinformaticshome.com/tools/rna-seq/descriptions/fastp.html) (Chen S. et al, 2018).
+Fastp is the one we will use in the training .
+It is written in C++, has multi-threading support and performs a variety of useful trimming tasks for illumina paired-end and single ended data.

 Common trimming includes removal of short reads, and cut off adapters and a number of bases, if below a threshold quality.
-Modern algorithms also include more complex methods, as the sliding window trimming in Trimmomatic.
+Modern algorithms also include more complex methods, as the sliding window trimming.
 This is the method we will use in the exercises, and it allows to trimm a variable number of bases in each read, cutting once the average quality within the window falls below a threshold.

 ### De novo or reference-based assembly?